-The majority of patients will experience significant improvement in their sinus symptoms after surgery.
+The majority of patients will experience significant improvement in their sinus symptoms after a sinus surgery.
 However, it takes time for the body to heal.
 While some patients may notice improvement immediately following surgery, others may take weeks before they feel a lot better.
 This depends on several factors including the type and extent of surgery and the patient’s personal experience.
 Remember, it takes time for the sinuses to fully heal after surgery.

 You may or may not have packing in your nose after surgery.
 If you have packing, it can come in two forms.
 One is absorbable and will dissolve on its own with time and regular saline irrigations.
 The other is not absorbable and will be removed by your doctor at a clinic appointment after surgery.
 Your doctor may also use stents or spacers with corticosteroids on them to help reduce inflammation and swelling after surgery (See Sinus Stents).